flancian/garden/heart sutra.md

 [[Sariputra]]:
 this [[body]] is empty
 and empty is this body.
-This body is not other than emptiness and emptiness is not other than this body.
+This body is none other than emptiness and emptiness is none other than this body.

 The same is true of [[feelings]],
   [[perceptions]],